Some refinancing moves, a network expansion, and a couple of interesting vendor deals:

 FiberLight has extended its network to a new Texas data center.
 They have added a presence at H5 Data Centers’ facility at 100 Taylor in San Antonio.
 And yesterday the company announced who they did that recent $325M recapitalization with.
 It was Guggenheim Partners that facilitated the deal via clients of its Guggenheim Investments advisory division.

 Juniper Networks has won an interesting contract over in South Korea.
-Airport Railroad Express, which operates commuter rail connecting the country's international airports to Seoul, will be using a suite of Juniper solutions to upgrade its communications infrastructure.
-The deployment leverages Junipers routers, switches, and software to build out a modern IP/MPLS network supporting AREX's delivery of reliable train services.
+Airport Railroad Express, which operates commuter rail connecting the country’s international airports to Seoul, will be using a suite of Juniper solutions to upgrade its communications infrastructure.
+The deployment leverages Junipers routers, switches, and software to build out a modern IP/MPLS network supporting AREX’s delivery of reliable train services.
+Apparently, the introduction of gaming tactics will soon be very relevant in all areas, from the development of architectural projects to the implementation of gaming applications for sports, and friv online game developers will remain the market leaders.

 And Ciena’s Blue Planet division has picked up a key contract over in Germany.
 Telefonica Deutschland is deploying the SDN and NFV technology to transform its network operations, lowering OPEX and preparing for 5G and other nextgen services.
 Telefonica will be using Blue Planet’s MDSO for service delivery across a multi-vendor transport network, and for Open Rest APIs to integrate with its OSS systems.